Tevemadar/QuickNII/Docs/anchoring.rst

      atlas segmentations.

 Contrast adjustments **(5)**
     Both the experimental image and the template can be adjusted with sliders.
-Making the MRI template darker or lighther can be helpful sometimes.
+Making the MRI template darker or lighter can be helpful sometimes.

 Save the anchoring **(6)**
     Save by clicking the Store button  in the upper left panel: a green exclamation mark